 Inn Between the Worlds: Phantom Village, which vanished a thousand years ago.
 It got caught in the Interdimensional Rift when the world was split in two and reappears when Exdeath puts them back together.

 Interface Spoiler: A few of the first job classes have Faris following the female pattern (e.g. wearing the hood up on the White Mage outfit).
-The unfilled magic slots in the menu also make it clear that Exdeath's Castle isn't the final dungeon.
+The unfilled magic slots in the menu also make it clear that Castle Exdeath isn't the final dungeon.

 Involuntary Group Split: Subverted in the Ronka Ruins.
 Galuf is separated during the fall into the dungeon, so the others decide he'll catch up later and start to go off on their merry way—which Galuf overhears.
 He quickly finds a way into the room.